DarienLibrary/website_content/content/_finished/noveltea/noveltea.md

 <div class="row">
 <div class="col-md-7">

-<p style="font-size:1.2em !important;">Sponsor and Benefactor Tables are currently available for purchase, and single tickets will be on sale pending availability in September.</p>
+<p style="font-size:1.2em !important;">Single tickets as well as Sponsor and Benefactor Tables are now available for purchase.
+The Sponsor Table will have Brit Bennett seated at their table!
+Please indicate any seating requests in the Comments section of the form.</p>

-<p style="font-size:1.2em !important;">All guests of the Sponsor Table and Benefactor Tables will attend a “meet and greet” pre-reception with Bret Bennett from 11:30 a.m. to 12 noon, and receive a signed copy of <em><a href="https://dar.to/2XXkGxO" style="text-decoration:none; color:#FF4C02;">The Vanishing Half</a></em>.
+<p style="font-size:1.2em !important;">All guests of the Sponsor Table and Benefactor Tables will attend a “meet and greet” pre-reception with Brit Bennett from 11:30 a.m. to 12 noon, and receive a signed copy of <em><a href="https://dar.to/2XXkGxO" style="text-decoration:none; color:#FF4C02;">The Vanishing Half</a></em>.
 Each table seats 10 people.</p>

 <br />
 </div>